File Type Overview

 File Data

-File Data is the Data Type used for file handling and is stored as a Byte Array within a Flow.
-This data is handled as Flow data and increases the overall size of the Flow's data.
-By using a Create Data step, or by defining Input/Output Data as File Data, users are able to utilize files within their Workflows.
-The File Data Data Type stores the following information on the File to provide assistance when processing/referring to the File within a Flow:
+File Data is a Data Type used for file handling and is stored as a Byte Array within a Flow.
+This data is handled as Flow data and increases the overall size of the Flow.
+By using a Create Data step or by defining Input/Output Data as File Data, users can utilize files within their Workflows.

 FileType